Blogs are the bread and butter of orthodox

 inspiration to strike with completely original ideas (even if you don't see any search or

-earned media justification for this beforehand) as relatively original topics are how
+earned media justification for this beforehand) as original topics are how you get ahead

 When a TV show launches, its first episode often receives a bit more thought, care, and